 What did you eat for lunch today?
 If you ate curry and rice, the food self-sufficiency ratio (on a calorie basis) was 56%; loaf of bread, 13%; zaru soba, 23%; okonomi-yaki, 17%; andon udon, 98%; calculated by "Self-sufficiency Ratio Calculator", MAFF.
-If the lunch included rice, which is almost all domestically produced, the self-sufficiency ratio is much higher than if there was no rice.
-If your lunch included food made from livestock, such as meat, milk and eggs, even if they are produced in Japan, the self-sufficiency ratio becomes low because livestock feed depends on imported raw materials.
+If the lunch included rice, which is almost all domestically produced, the self-sufficiency ratio (on a calorie basis) of Japan was 73% in 1965, but decreased to 38% in 2016, which is the lowest among major advanced countries such as France, the United States, Germany, and the United Kingdom.
+This is because the ratio of imported foods is higher than domestic food.

 The self-sufficiency ratio is an index used to indicate the extent to which a country relies upon its own production resources.
 The self-sufficiency ratio (on a calorie basis) of Japan was 73% in 1965, but decreased to 38% in 2016, which is the lowest among major advanced countries such as France, the United States, Germany, and the United Kingdom.
-This means the ratio of imported foods is higher than domestic food.
+This is because the ratio of imported foods is higher than domestic food.